benbas/Tutorial_1/README.md

 Due to strong typing, types need to be compatible with respect to the operand when performing operations.
 For example Python allows one to add an integer and a floating point number, but adding an integer to a string produces error.

 Due to dynamic typing, in Python the same variable can have a different type at different times during the execution.
-Dynamic typing allows for flexibility in programming, but with a price in performance." - *Using static typing*, FutureLearn
+Dynamic typing allows for flexibility in programming, but with a price in performance."
+From *Using static typing - Python in High Performance Computing*, FutureLearn.com

 **Basic introduction to data types (integers, floats, strings and booleans)**

+The important data types that you need to know in Python right now are the following:

+- Integers (int)
+- Floats (float)
+- Strings (str)
+- Booleans (bool)

+        alpha = 7 # this is an integer variable
+        bravo = 7.9 # this is a float variable
+        charlie = "hello world" # this is a string variable delta = false # this is a boolean variable

 **Basic operations with variables**